 Young Singles Community for Faculty and Professional Staff

-This is an on-going group that meets for socials, dinners, game nights, and other events; such as a local wine tour, backyard socials, movie theater matinee, St. Margaret's fundraising walk, and more.
-If you are interested in participating, look for announcements of coming events, or contact one of these planning team members to be put on the email list for announcements: Jessica Brown (Chemistry & Biochemistry), Vanessa Chan (Psychology), Megan Hall (Medieval Institute), Jen Hames (Psychology), and Walter Scheirer (Computer Science & Engineering).
+The Young Singles Community of Notre Dame (YSC) is a social group for Notre Dame Faculty and Professional Staff who are unmarried and under 50.
+It is an on-going group that meets for socials, dinners, game nights, and other events; such as a local wine tour, backyard socials, movie theater matinee, St. Margaret's fundraising walk, and more.
+If you are interested in participating, look for announcements of coming events, or contact one of these planning team members to be put on the email list for announcements: Vanessa Chan (Psychology), Megan Hall (Medieval Institute), Jen Hames (Psychology), and Walter Scheirer (Computer Science & Engineering).
 Sponsored by Faculty and Staff Chaplaincies.

 Fr.
 Frank Murphy, C.S.C., Faculty Chaplain, email@example.com +1 574-631-5242